-The next Institute will take place April 27-30, 2016 at the Kennedy Center.
+The next Institute will take place in April of 2018.

 "This has been one of those benchmark experiences of my life personally.
 I am even more excited about what it will mean for our community.
 You have given us personal and professional models which will inspire and inform our work."

 "This has given us a total new format in planning.
 We hope our entire school system will benefit from this process when bringing in arts performances and/or arts activities."

 Support and Consultation

 Education Division staff provides on-going consultation to teams that have completed the Institute.
 Consultation may be by phone, e-mail, or site visit.
 In addition, teams regularly receive a newsletter outlining current information on national legislation, research, and other information and publications on the arts and education.

 Teams that initiate or expand programs for teachers as a result of their work at the Institute are invited to continue their association with the Kennedy Center through Annual Meetings of partnership members.
 Scheduled in February, these meetings allow Team Members to receive additional training related to program and partnership development, and to recast the terms of their written partnership agreement.
 Annual Meetings also provide the opportunity for teams to learn from each other's experiences, renewing professional associations with other Partnership Team members and Kennedy Center staff.